mrmorphic/hwio/README.md

 ## Introduction

-hwio is a Go library for interfacing with hardware I/O, particularly on SoC-based boards such as BeagleBone Black and Raspberry Pi.
+hwio is a Go library for interfacing with hardware I/O, particularly on SoC-based boards such as BeagleBone Black, Raspberry Pi and Odroid-C1.
 It is loosely modelled on the Arduino programming style, but deviating where that doesn't make sense in Go.
 It makes use of a thin hardware abstraction via an interface so a program written against the library for say a BeagleBone could be easily compiled to run on a Raspberry Pi, maybe only changing pin references.